hmrc/file-upload-frontend/README.md

 ## Software Requirements
 *   ClamAv Version 0.99 or later - the [clam-av client ReadMe](https://github.com/hmrc/clamav-client) provides documentation on how to install or alternatively you can download and run the [docker-clamav image](https://hub.docker.com/r/mkodockx/docker-clamav).
 ClamAv is also configured to block Macros.
-*   MongoDB Version 3.2 or later
+*   MongoDB Version 3.2 (3.4 will not work currently)

 ## Run the application locally